 - Restoring the soil is key in between sowings for each season otherwise there won’t be enough nutrients in the soil for crop success.
 I won’t go into every detail of my soil and crop boosting, but just so you know I use the following soil amendments in a season depending on what crops are being grown in that bed: compost and decomposed manure, azomite (to re-mineralize the soil), homemade compost or manure fertilizer tea, kelp and seaweed, worm castings (especially for transplants) and alfalfa pellets.

 So here we go!
-Here’s the year-round run down of what intensive gardening looks like
+Here’s a peak at what year-round biointensive gardening looks like

 Late Winter to Early Spring